 Other common visas cover different activities, from studying to meeting a life partner or spouse to retirement to medical treatment.
 Your employees can obtain different visas as their role with your company changes too.
 For example, they may need an initial business visa for some work abroad in Sierra Leone.
 If they become a permanent fixture at your office in Sierra Leone, they’ll need a work permit and temporary resident visa.

-Requirements to Obtain a Work Visa in Sierra Leone
+Requirements to Obtain Sierra Leone Work Visas

 Your employees will need to meet the country’s normal visa requirements as well as specific Sierra Leone working visa requirements.
 General requirements include the following: